Rafael Grossi: Director General of IAEA

-On August 2, 2019, Grossi was presented as the Argentine candidate to become the Director General of IAEA.
-On 28 October, 2019, the IAEA Board of Governors held its first vote to elect the new Director General, but none of the candidates secured the two-thirds majority in the 35-member IAEA Board of Governors needed to be elected.
-The next day, 29 October, the second voting round was held, and Grossi won 24 votes, which is one more than the 23 required for Director General Appointment, and became the first Latin American to head the organisation.
+On 2 August 2019, Grossi was presented as the Argentine candidate to become the Director General of IAEA.
+On 28 October 2019, the IAEA Board of Governors held its first vote to elect the new director general, but none of the candidates secured the two-thirds majority in the 35-member IAEA Board of Governors needed to be elected.
+The next day, 29 October, the second voting round was held, and Grossi won 24 votes, one more than the 23 required, and became the first Latin American to head the organisation.
 He assumed office on 3 December 2019.
 In August 2022, Grossi led a team of IAEA inspectors to the Zaporizhzhia Nuclear Power Plant in Russian-occupied southern Ukraine.
 Since 2022, Grossi had been in the spotlight to obtain information on nuclear materials from Iran to re-negotiate the JCPOA.
 In September 2022, he continued to express concerns about traces of uranium found at three Iranian nuclear sites.
 Grossi told a press conference in Vienna that he is "under political pressure".
 Iran has long denied that it seeks nuclear weapons for defense purposes.

-Following the outcome of the Iran-Israel War, Iran's leadership spoke against him, some were even quoted saying he should be “arrested and executed”, and Ali Larijani, senior aide to Iranian Supreme Leader Ayatollah Ali Khamenei and the head of Iran’s National Security Council posted on X (Twitter), “When the war ends, we are going to deal with Grossi”.
+Following the outcome of the Twelve-Day War, Iran's leadership spoke against him, some were even quoted saying he should be “arrested and executed”, and Ali Larijani, senior aide to Iranian Supreme Leader Ayatollah Ali Khamenei and the head of Iran’s Supreme National Security Council posted on X (Twitter), “When the war ends, we are going to deal with Grossi”.
 On the other hand, he received support from Argentina and European Union foreign policy chief Kaja Kallas, who posted on "X" (Twitter): “Full support to the IAEA and DG Grossi in his task to continue to monitor impartially Iran’s nuclear program.
 This will be key for a diplomatic settlement of the issue.”
 According to the Wall Street Journal, Grossi was receiving round-the-clock protection, provided by Austria’s EKO Cobra special services unit, after the country’s intelligence agency received information of a specific Iranian threat targeting him.

+In March 2026, Grossi reported that while Iran maintained a significant stockpile of near-weapons-grade uranium, there was no evidence of a structured program to build a nuclear bomb.
+On 17 March 2026, Grossi confirmed that a projectile struck the premises of the Bushehr Nuclear Power Plant in Iran.
+The incident occurred during ongoing U.S.–Israeli military strikes against Iranian infrastructure.
+While the IAEA reported no damage to the reactor or injuries to personnel, Grossi reiterated calls for maximum restraint to prevent a nuclear accident.

+Amid the Iran-Israel conflict, Rafael Grossi stated in an interview that war could not entirely dismantle Iran's nuclear program, even if the country's primary facilities were severely damaged.

 Candidacy for United Nations Secretary-General

-In 2025, Grossi publicly confirmed his interest in being a candidate in the 2026 United Nations Secretary-General selection.
+In 2025, Grossi publicly confirmed his interest in being a candidate in the 2026 United Nations Secretary-General selection after being nominated by Argentina.